-"Here," said the count, "I sow turni quadrennial system of cultivation."
+"Here," said unt, "I sow turnips.
+The turnip is the basis of my quadrennial system of cultivation."

 And he was proceeding to deliver a lecture on the drill-plough when a servant came to look for him, and told him that he was wanted at the château.
 His manager took his place-a man with a forbidding countenance and obsequious manners.